Deraxsi/Imbalance-Aware-LSTM-CCP-Early-Detection/README.md

 ## Citing Our Work

 If you find our model useful or our research contributes to your work, we kindly encourage you to cite our publication.
-This support not only recognizes our effort but also helps enhance the impact of our research:
+This support not only recognizes our effort but also helps enhance the impact of our research.
+The paper can be accessed [here](https://www.sciencedirect.com/science/article/abs/pii/S0957417424005487)

    ```plaintext
    @article{derakhshi2024imbalance,